-Buckland Wood (‘Quants’) Forestry Commission site; Yarty Moor Somerset Wildlife Trust reserve.
+Buckland Wood (‘Quants’) FC site; Yarty Moor Somerset Wildlife Trust reserve.

 Site access and safety

 The reserve is open at all times and crossed by footpaths.
-Soft ground (and locally very muddy after rain), and fallen wood or other tripping hazards will be encountered in most parts of the reserve.
+Soft ground (and locally very muddy after rain), fallen wood, or other tripping hazards will be encountered in most parts of the reserve.

 Please do not attempt to approach or feed the Exmoor ponies - they are working animals and can be upset by dogs so please keep those on leads and under control.
 Ticks and adders are present on site.
 In strong winds please keep clear of the veteran trees.